klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_10_font_family.png)

-Selecting font family from the drop-down list and you can use **our new feature to add more font family from Google Font** as well!
+Select font family from the drop-down list and you can use **our new feature to add more font family from Google Font** as well!

 **Add font family from Google Font**

-1. Choosing a font at [Google Font](https://fonts.google.com).
+1. Choose a font at [Google Font](https://fonts.google.com).
-2. On RVsitebuilder text tool, click plus button behind a font family.
+2. On Text tool, click "+" button next to font family.

 ![image](images/website_content/img_text_tools_11_add_font.png)